 Consider the number of people in your household and how often you do laundry to help find the right size top-load washer for your needs.
 Also think about the size of your bedding, especially comforters and duvets, which tend to be bulky.
 Keep in mind that overloading and underloading the machine can both lead to laundry mishaps.
 As a reference point, a 4-cubic-foot top-load washer will hold between 12 and 16 pounds of laundry, and a 4.5-cubic-foot top-load washer will hold up to 20 pounds of laundry.

 Agitator vs. Impeller

 An agitator is a tall post with a finned design that rises up in the center of a washing machine.
 During wash cycles, the agitator twists from side to side to rub against items to remove debris and other soils.
-Agitators generally offer shorter wash cycle times than impellers, but they don’t spin as quickly at the end of a cycle to remove as much water as an impeller can.
+Agitators generally offer shorter wash-cycle times than impellers, but they don’t spin as quickly at the end of a cycle to remove as much water as an impeller can.

-Also look for settings that allow you to customize the water level for each load to prevent wasting water.
+Some common wash settings offered by top loaders include cycles for whites, delicates, and bulky items, as well as prewashes, quick washes, deep-cleaning washes, and extra rinses.
 The best washers offer the ability to choose whether you want to use cold, warm, or hot water for each cycle.

-Some top-loading washing machines also offer cleaning cycles to keep the interior of the drum clean.
+Just like front-load washers, some top-load washers also offer cleaning cycles to keep the interior of the drum clean.
 Choosing a model with this feature can make it easier to maintain the washing machine and keep the stainless steel or porcelain tub interior clean.